-Whilst the flight time puts many people off, honeymoon to Japan offers something for everyone.
+Well worth the flight time, a honeymoon in Japan offers something for everyone.
 It is a country with a fascinating history and culture, but it is certainly not a backward facing country: the modern and Sci-Fi nature of Tokyo seems almost like a peek into the future for Western cities.
-The sushi is (obviously!) the best in the world, the people are renowned as being some of the most polite and the bullet trains facilitate an incredibly efficient transport network – making a honeymoon in Japan an absolute dream.
+The sushi is (obviously!) the best in the world and the people are renowned as being some of the most polite.
+The bullet trains assures an incredibly efficient transport network – making a honeymoon in Japan an absolute dream to arrange.

 Japan has a large array of incredible temples to visit, as well as the stunning sakura bloom in spring.
 If you come in winter, you can expect some world class skiing, whilst Japan is over two-thirds mountains, meaning there are bubbling hot springs everywhere.

 Equally, if you want to get off the beaten track, we’d recommend checking out the Hoshitoge Rice Terraces in Tokamachi.
 Japan may be an expensive option, but the fact that this incredible country has managed to evolve from an ancient civilisation into one of the most technologically advanced nations on Earth (while still retaining its sense of history) – means choosing this enchanting country will definitely be worth it for your honeymoon.

 Japan has so much to see and do it would be impossible to visit everything in one trip.
 Tokyo and Osaka will both be assaults on the senses as you will be bewitched by these vibrant and modern architectural wonders.
 Spend at least a few days exploring each of these cities.